HCL-TECH-SOFTWARE/connections-automation/README.md

 * IBM DB2
 * HCL Connections 7 will be downloaded and installed.
 Any type of layout is supported and customizable.
 * In LotusConnections-config.xml dynamicHost will be updated.
-* Optionaly, Prometheus JMX exported will be enabled for all Connections clusters.
+* Optionaly, Prometheus JMX exported will be enabled for all HCL Connections clusters.
 * Optionally, Moderation can be enabled as well.
 * In case of upgrades, it will clean up temp folders to prevent possible issues with UI post upgrade.
 * All or some (or none) clusters will be started automatically.
 * IBM HTTP Server plugins will get generated and propagated
 * IBM HTTP Server's httpd.conf will be generated ready to support Component Pack integrations.
-* Needed post installation tasks on IBM WebSphere, like setting up properly session management and single sign on will be also handled.
+* Needed post installation tasks on IBM WebSphere Application Server, like setting up properly session management and single sign on will be also handled.

 For Component Pack for HCL Connections 7 it means:

-* Nginx will be set up configured to support Customizer.
+* Nginx will be set up and configured to support Customizer.
 * Haproxy will be set up configured to be the control plane for Kubernetes cluster and Component Pack.
 * NFS will be set up for Component Pack.
 * docker-ce 19.08.13 will be set up and configured for overlay2 and systemd support with the optimisations required by the version of Kubernetes.
 * Docker Registry will be set up on all future Kubernetes nodes, including enabling and handling TLS.
 * Kubernetes 1.18.10 will be set up.
-* Component Pack will be set up by default using latest community Kubernetes Ingress, Grafana and Prometheus set up for monitoring out of the box.
+* Component Pack will be set up by default using latest community Kubernetes Ingress, Grafana and Prometheus for monitoring out of the box.
-* Post installation tasks needed for configuring Component Pack and Connections to work together are also going to be executed, including enabling searches and Metrics using ElasticSearch 7.
+* Post installation tasks needed for configuring Component Pack and the WebSphere-side of Connections to work together are also going to be executed, including enabling searches and Metrics using ElasticSearch 7.

 ## Requirements:

 * Ansible 2.9 installed on your machine
-* SSH access (passwordless makes stuff easier, but doesn't have to be) to the machine(s) you want to provision.
+* SSH access (passwordless makes stuff easier, but not mandatory) to the machine(s) you want to provision.
 Be sure that key forwarding is properly set on your controller and on all machines that you plan to manage with.
 * Your user (or any user used for the purposes of provisioning) having passwordless sudo acces on the nodes being provisioned.

 To learn more about how to install Ansible on your local machine or Ansible controller, please check out [official Ansible documentation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).